Island Hopping Croatia

 Next day you should take the ferry from Ist to Mali Losinj on the Losinj Island.
 On this island you should plan to stay for some days, I would recommend to stay in Veli Losinj, a wonderful place, but also Mali Losinj is amazing.
 Enjoy the island and take one of the dolphin spotting boat trips, in this area there is a big chance that you will actually see dolphins.

 Travel days 6, 7, 8 …

 The rest of the trip I will leave open as there are several options:

 Option 1: Continue the trip with bus from Mali Losinj to Cres Island where you should go to Cres town, another wonderful place.
 From there you could continue to Island Krk, by bus (which includes a ferry from Merag to Valbiska).
-On Island Krk you have several great place e.g. Krk town or the beach city Baska, from Krk you can then continue back to Zadar or to Rijeka.
+On Island Krk there are several great places e.g. Krk town or the beach city Baska, from Krk you can then continue back to Zadar or to Rijeka.

-Option 2: Continue to Pula and end the trip there or continue with the bus to some of the many nice cities on the Istrian Peninsula.
-Note from Pula you can also get back to Zadar either by bus or with a catamaran.
+Option 2: Continue to Pula and end the trip there or continue with the bus to some of the numerous nice cities on the Istrian Peninsula.
+NOTE: from Pula you can also get back to Zadar either by bus or with a catamaran.

 The following Islands, Sestrunj, Iz, Olib, Premuda, Silba, Rava, Rivanj, Rab and Pag are other islands you could also visit on your way.
 Most of them are very small and a bit hard to reach, in some case you will have to bounce back to Zadar to get to them.